nguyen1024/knowledge_base/P/Programs-Windows-Shared-Folders.md

 - VMWare VM does not see a Shared Folder
   - https://superuser.com/questions/1714957/vmware-vm-does-not-see-a-shared-folder
   - Some notes on Windows and Linux.
+  - There are also some notes on SMB and SAMBA.

 ```
+In Linux terminal write the following command:

+1- vmware-hgfsclient *

+You should see your shared folder name then write:

+2- sudo /usr/bin/vmhgfs-fuse .host:/ /mnt/hgfs -o subtype=vmhgfs-fuse,allow_other

+Now you will find your shared folder mounted at /mnt/hgfs
 ```

 - How to Share a Local Folder with a Remote Host Running on VMWare